 Deep in the hydrodynamic regime, the two exponential modes exhibit vastly different damping rates.
 While the slow mode corresponds to a strongly overdamped motion in position space, the fast mode essentially reflects a drag effect that, analogously to spin drag in a spin mixture, damps the relative motion in momentum space on a very short time scale.
 We find that the latter mode offers great practical advantages for accurate measurements, since it appears on a very short time scale, where other systematic effects like heating or interaction-induced deformations of the atomic clouds are negligible.

-We finally go beyond the macroscopic description of the drag effect between the two species (Sec.~\ref{sec:microfriction}) introducing a microscopic friction coefficient as a local quantity to describe the interspecies friction effect separated from the trap dynamics.
-We extract experimental values for this coefficients from our measurements of the fast damping mode.
+We finally go beyond the macroscopic description of the drag effect between the two species (Sec.~\ref{sec:microfriction}), introducing a microscopic friction coefficient {to describe the local interspecies friction effect separated from the global trap dynamics.
+We extract experimental values for this coefficient} from our measurements of the fast damping mode.
 In our analysis we pay particular attention to the unitarity-limited regime on top of the resonance. {This shows how our results are linked to a universal description of friction in a resonant two-component Fermi gas near quantum degeneracy and facilitates a comparison with other systems.}

 The detailed understanding of hydrodynamic behavior represents an essential prerequisite (Sec.~\ref{sec:conclusion}) for future experiments exploring fermionic systems in interaction regimes beyond the present state of the art, such as novel superfluids.